rossajmcd/tech-radar/external-advice/anti-patterns/bulk-data-load-via-files.md

 * Tighter coupling - with file formats such as CSV the order of the fields becomes paramount, as well as the general structure.
 Backwards compatibility is almost impossible.
 * More infrastructure, leading to greater support and maintenance costs.
 * Slower information gathering - the organisation needs to wait for the regular feed before receiving information as opposed to (potentially) real-time updates
-* The cost of development sits mainly with the organisation and not shared with vendors
+* The cost of development sits mainly with the organisation and is not shared with vendors

 ## Solution

+Almost invariably a single record API with a [standard message format](../internal-advice/design-guidelines/microservice-message-format.md) is a better solution.
+It provides greater flexibility, can be delivered far more quickly, can be tested more effectively, can provide real time feedback and risking and is more extensible.
+The organisation can receive real updates from 3rd parties.......though still giving the flexibility to these 3rd parties to call the APIs in batch if they really need to.
+It also follows the same pattern that exists everywhere else on the platform.

 ## Example